‘The cause of a person’s poverty is not yours to question. The fact a person is poor is the reason you help.’

 The Brown Nurses, a work of the Society of Our Lady’s Nurses for the Poor, conducts a mission for the poor and disadvantaged in the local government area of Sydney.
 Many of their patients suffer debilitating mental and physical illnesses.
 Being in the care of the Brown Nurses is their last chance to live independently.

-On 1 July 2017, the Congregation of Our Lady’s Nurses of the Poor came under the aegis of the Congregational Leader and Council of the Sisters of Charity of Australia, thereby ensuring the charism of Eileen O’Connor and the legacy of the Brown Nurses is carried into the future.
+On 1 July 2017, the Congregation of Our Lady’s Nurses of the Poor came under the governance of the Congregational Leader and Council of the Sisters of Charity of Australia, thereby ensuring the charism of Eileen O’Connor and the legacy of the Brown Nurses is carried into the future.
 Arriving in Australia in 1838, the Sisters of Charity have a long history of involvement in education, healthcare, aged care, social welfare and social justice.